-The department has officers on duty 24 hours per day, 365 days per year, and works closely with the Nelsonville Police Department in the enforcement of federal, state and local statutes, as well as college regulations.
-The department maintains a staff of one full-time Police Chief, three full-time Police Officers, 1 part-time Police Officer, 4 Auxiliary Officers, an Office Manager, a full-time Dispatcher, and 4 part-time Dispatchers.
+The department works closely with the Nelsonville Police Department in the enforcement of federal, state and local statutes, as well as college regulations.
+The department maintains a staff of one full-time Police Chief, two full-time Police Officers, two Auxiliary Officers, an Office Manager, a full-time Dispatcher, and four part-time Dispatchers.
 The officers are uniformed and armed, commissioned by the College with full enforcement and arrest powers, and provide vehicle, bike, and foot patrols throughout the college community.
 The primary jurisdiction of the Hocking College Police Department encompasses all Hocking College campuses and properties.

-In addition to the police officers, the department also staffs approximately six student employees as Campus Safety Officers.
+In addition to the police officers, the department also staffs approximately four student employees as Campus Safety Officers.
 These students provide communication services to the Police Department and assist police officers with campus patrol, emergency message services, motorist assists and parking enforcement, but have no arrest or police authority.